Hey there, friend.

 My husband and I struggled with unexplained infertility for several years.
 After years of prayer and pleading, we were thrilled to find out that we were pregnant with our son, Ethan.
 At our 20-week anatomy scan, we learned that Ethan had a serious heart defect and was missing a piece of his brain.
 Our church family surrounded us and prayed so much for Ethan.
 Soon, word traveled and people all around the country were praying for a miracle.
 God answered our prayer in a way that I never expected or asked for.

 Ethan was born on August 16, 2015 and spent 93 minutes in our arms, before taking his last breath and going to be with Jesus.
 I’ve never felt so heartbroken or betrayed as I did when we lost Ethan.
 I began to wrestle with my faith, with prayer, with everything I thought I knew.
-At first, my prayers honestly sounded like, “What do you think you’re doing?”
-(Sometimes with a few expletives tossed in).
+At first, my prayers honestly sounded like, “Lord, what in the world are you doing?”
 Over time, I began to see the goodness of God in the midst of unexplained tragedy.
 I began to see how He was using Ethan’s life to make an impact in the world just as I had asked from the very beginning, and how He had always been faithful to us even when my heart was hurting.

 In the coming years, we went on to lose four more babies through miscarriage, including a set of identical twins.
 During this time, I was diagnosed with with PCOS and developed IC (incompetent cervix).